Removing Algae From Your Fountain

 Empty and Rinse

 The first thing you need to do is unplug the fountain and remove the pump.
-Then, you need to empty any water out that is currently in it.
+Then, you need to empty any water that is currently in it.
 Before you start scrubbing, grab the hose and give it a good rinse.
 Quite often, the water pressure will remove, or at least loosen some of the slime.
 Drain again.
-A shop vac will also make your life a lot easier.
+A wet vac may also be helpful with the process.

 Cleaning the Fountain

-In most cases, a mild dish detergent and warm water will remove the algae.
-Just use a sponge and scrub away at it.
-Never use an abrasive cleaning tool.
-Even stone or other durable materials can be dulled and scratched by steel wool or hard brushes.
+In most cases, a mild dish detergent and warm water solution will remove the algae.
+Just use a sponge or soft bristle brush and scrub.
+Never use an abrasive cleaning tool like steel wool or wire brushes.
+Even stone or other durable materials can be mildly damaged by harsher cleaning tools.

 Holes that water flows through and carved details will need attention too.
 An old toothbrush can help with detail work while a pipe cleaner will get into those clogged holes and clean them allowing water to flow through as it should.